svenhb/GRBL-Plotter/README.md

 # GRBL-Plotter
-A GCode sender for GRBL under windows using DotNET 4.5 (should also work with XP) Written in C# VisualStudio 2015
+A GCode sender for GRBL under windows, using DotNET 4.5 (should also work with Windows XP) Written in C# VisualStudio 2015

 Just unzip in new folder and run the GRBL-Plotter.exe